wurmlab/genomicscourse/current-year/practicals/reference_genome/pt-3-prediction.md

 FASTA format).

 > **_Question:_**
-> While MAKER is running, make a note of the different file formats you have
+> While MAKER is running, note the different file formats you have
-> encountered by now.
+> encountered until now.
-> * Which type of data do each file formats contain?
+> * Which type of data does each file format contain?
-> * Do you understand the difference between the different file formats and data
+> * Do you understand the difference between the file formats and data
 >   types?

 Once MAKER is done the results will be hidden in subdirectories of